giaba90/my-boilerate-html/README.md

 # My boilerate HTML/CSS

-This repo help me to resume all things that i've studied in past 2 weeks.
+This repo help me to resume all things that i've learn in this years

 - First install node js and git in your pc.
 - After creating a github repository and cloning in your desktop dir, install npm.